ArtyoMKo/data_science_task/README.md

 # Guide for project and solution review
 ## Running problem solutions
-**All solutions tested in main.py file**.
+**Problem 1 and problem 2 solutions tested in main.py file**.
 I implemented tools encapsulated in multiple modules and by using them I'm providing exact results in **main.py**.
 Each problem solution tools **encapsulated** into different modules.
 For example **problem 1 solution tools implemented in problem_1_data_processing.py** module.